 Filed in the U.S. District Court for the Eastern District of Louisiana, the complaint alleges that the City Council’s actions have unlawfully discriminated against potential residents on the basis of race and familial status; have a disparate impact on the basis of race and familial status; and perpetuate segregation in violation of the Fair Housing Act.

-The Relman Colfax litigation team consists of Yiyang Wu, David DePriest, with paralegal assistance from Max Niles.
+The Relman Colfax litigation team consists of Yiyang Wu, Reed Colfax, and Ted Olds, with paralegal assistance from Taylor Gaskins.
 Our co-counsel are Randall A. Smith and Reagan R. Wilty of Smith & Fawer, LLC, based in New Orleans.

 The complaint may be found here.